 Year Nine

-Rose campion is another aggressive plant.
+Rose campion is another aggressive plant in this sand.
 I love it but it reseeds like its pants are on fire.

 It’s nearly impossible to transplant easily so I end up just tossing it in the yard waste pile, letting it reincarnate there.